BoredDevNL/boreddevnl/README.md

 ###

-<p align="left">I’m a high school student from the Netherlands and work mainly on front-end and game development.
+<p align="left">I’m a high school student from the Netherlands and specialize in back-end development.
 Wanna know more? see my work at <a href="https://boreddev.nl">boreddev.nl</a>.</p>

 ###